 Investigate the diversity of living things found in a wetland ecosystem.
-Using nets, basins and identification keys, students will learn to identify plants and animals that inhabit them, the importance and function of a wetland, the different types, human impacts and what we need to do to protect and preserve wetlands.
+Using nets, basins and identification keys, students will learn to identify animals that inhabit them, the importance and function of a wetland, the different types, human impacts and what we need to do to protect and preserve wetlands.

 Educational Programming Costs